ojhavk/ojhavk.github.io/research.md

 1. **Innovate UK** projects (£230K): a) a project with Optimal Monitoring on natural language processing for customer feedback and response systems (advisor) b) a project with CrowdCharge on time-series forecasting for electric vehicle charging preferences (advisor).

 ### Current Research
 I recently worked on an algorithm called a **backpropagation neural tree**.
 I propose a _stochastic computational dendritic tree_ that takes random repeated inputs through its leaves and imposes dendritic nonlinearities through its internal connections as a biological dendritic tree would.
 This neural tree's neurons plausibly are close to the biological behaviour of neurons, dendrites.
-This research is inspired by _neuroscience_ aspects to inform this new neural network algorithms design.
+This research is inspired by _neuroscience_ aspects to inform this new neural network algorithm design.
 The image below shows the computation of this neural tree algorithm and other computational models of the literature.

 ![](/imgs/tree_bio.svg)